 After the transaction is updated, the invoice status shows Paid in full:

-The unallocated 100 is applied to any unpaid invoices Brilliant has, oldest due date first, or remains as a credit to be applied to future invoices.
+The unallocated 100 is applied to any other unpaid invoices Bob’s Hardware has, oldest due date first, or remains as a credit to be applied to future invoices.

-Sometimes overpayment on invoices can be due to mixing automatic and explicit allocations.
-When you record a receipt from a customer or payment to a supplier, but do not specify the invoice, Manager will automatically allocate the transaction to the unpaid invoice with the oldest due date.
-But if the transaction was intended for a specific invoice, it should be recorded that way.
+Careless mixing of automatic and explicit allocations can also result in overpayment of a sales invoice.
+When you record a receipt from a customer, but do not specify the invoice, Manager automatically allocates the transaction to the unpaid invoice with the oldest due date.
+But if the transaction was intended for a specific invoice, it should normally be recorded that way.
+Problems can arise as later receipts are entered, because automatic allocations could be adjusted without any action on your part, with confusing results.
+So close attention to invoice allocations is good practice, with explicit allocation usually, but not always, being the best approach.
+Below is an interesting example.

-Brilliant Industries has two unpaid sales invoices.
-The first is for 5,000 and the second for 150:
+ACME Distributing has two unpaid sales invoices.
+The first is for 5,000 and the second for 150.
+The 5,000 invoice has the older due date of the two:

-They pay 150 and you record this receipt without specifying an invoice.
-Manager allocates 150 to the oldest invoice, decreasing its balance due from 5,000 down to 4,850, while keeping the balance due on the second invoice unchanged:
+ACME pays 150 without designating which invoice the payment applies to.
+You record this receipt, allocating it manually to the first, older invoice.
+This decreases its balance due from 5,000 down to 4,850, while keeping the balance due on the second invoice unchanged:

-Then you receive 5,000 with a remittance advice specifying the payment is for the earlier invoice.
-If you allocate 5,000 to the first invoice, you would end up with over-payment of 150 on first invoice and the balance due still being 150 on the second invoice:
+A few days later, you receive 5,000 with a remittance advice specifying the payment is for the earlier invoice.
+If you allocate 5,000 to the first invoice, you would end up with overpayment of 150 on first invoice and the balance due still being 150 on the second invoice:

-Balance due amount, find the payment of 150 that was automatically allocated to the bigger invoice and reallocate it to the smaller invoice.
-Now all invoices are shown correctly and the customer’s Accounts receivable balance is correct:
+Balance due amount, find the payment of 150, and delete the invoice allocation.
+Manager will automatically reallocate the 150 to the unpaid invoice.
+Now all invoice balances are shown correctly and the customer’s Accounts receivable balance is correct: